research-to-startup/research-to-startup.github.io/docs/seminar-sp25.md

 <p class="float: left">
-This is a zoom-only EECS seminar for EECS PhD students and Postdocs who are interested in or currently creating startups out of research.
+This is a zoom-only seminar for EECS PhD students and Postdocs who are interested in or currently creating startups out of research.
 </p>